 saying then was ‘OK, we are part of a new scheme of things let's be part of it.’
 I think I was a little resistant, I was a little bit too much of the old format school.
 Maybe Col, reflecting - looking back - maybe the

-for all these years.
-What the Ronan O'Rahilly crew were out to do was to establish a new type of pop programming which was going to take over and become part of the youth of the country and probably they were very right, on
+types of programmes for all these years.
+What the Ronan O'Rahilly crew were out to do was to establish a new type of pop programming which was going to take over and become part of the youth of the country and probably they were very

-reflection.
+right, on reflection.
 At the time they didn't know how to achieve what they were trying to do - it was all very raw, it was full of people coming and going.
-I mentioned the Duggans who brought with them this wild scheme which was tried on
+I mentioned the Duggans who brought with them this wild scheme which was tried

 of people doing just that all the time) and suddenly he darted up the stairs and he was into the attic of the building, got onto the roof and he was being chased by the police.
 He was wanted for some reason or other and the police